ypodlesov/cmc-ctm-matrix-algos/README.md

     * `tests` - testing the correctness of algorithm
     * `src` - implementation off all algorithms
 2. `QR_decomposition_using_boost` - implementation of **QR decomposition** algorithm using `boost::ublas`.
+3. `fortran_examples` - some matrix algorithms implemented in fortran